KingOfJokes/Backtest-Sys/README.md

 3. Put all csvs into C://StockDB/data

 4. Put ipynbs at where you want.
-(We suggest you put them into a folder,so that you can more easily manage them as there are more and more project.)
+(We suggest you put them into a folder,so that you can more easily manage them as there are more and more projects.)

 5. Edit the path you locate "BackTestModule.py" in first cell of ipynb